gloceansh/dotfiles/README.md

 ### 🌦️ Sketchybar Weather

 For the sketchybar weather plugin to work properly, you have to create an account and get an API key from [OpenWeather](https://openweathermap.org/api).
-After signing up, go grab your API key [here](https://home.openweathermap.org/api_keys) and paste it at the top of `~/.config/sketchybar/plugins/weather.sh`, alongisde you latitude and longitude which you can get by running `curl -s ipinfo.io/loc` in your terminal.
+After signing up, go grab your API key [here](https://home.openweathermap.org/api_keys) and paste it at the top of `~/.config/sketchybar/plugins/weather.sh`.

 > [!NOTE]
 > After creating your account, your API key might not work right away.
 Wait about 20-30 minutes for it to activate.